 Monitoring the Earth – high-flying pseudosatellites //

-Evolution – why left-handers persist // evolution of nerves // the defenses of bacteria // growing ancient bacteria // more links to ancient bacteria // why fuzzy moths? // mosquitos’ heat sensor // dolphins, dry land, and technology // COVID-19 evolves slowly // we are all fish // lucky extinction, for us // Mitochondrial Eve, Y-chromosome Adam // Who’s the ancestor of every living human? // A mutation likely gave us our speech // Our ancestors walked in trees? // Ancient lightning // Singing the wrong song // Selfish green plants //
+Evolution – why left-handers persist // evolution of nerves // the defenses of bacteria // growing ancient bacteria // more links to ancient bacteria // why fuzzy moths? // mosquitos’ heat sensor // dolphins, dry land, and technology // COVID-19 evolves slowly // we are all fish // lucky extinction, for us // Mitochondrial Eve, Y-chromosome Adam // Who’s the ancestor of every living human? // A mutation likely gave us our speech // Our ancestors walked in trees? // Ancient lightning // Singing the wrong song // selfish green plants // humans populating the Earth // brawn before brains //

 Our food supply and diet – death to Striga! // carcinogen in flour disappears // end to tasteless tomatoes? // are you a big corn chip? // high-fructose corn syrup //why we crave HFCS // fungal gene to the rescue //